Follow these best practices to ensure your LUMOplay installation works correctly.

-Commercial Installers: If you manage installations on behalf of a customer, consider incorporating a maintenance contract as part of your service fee.
+Commercial Installers: If you manage installations on behalf of a customer, make sure you save both their Windows password and their LUMOplay account password, and consider incorporating a maintenance contract as part of your service fee.

 We release software updates approximately once per month to keep up with feature requests, driver updates, and bug reports.
 If your computer has an internet connection, an update notification will appear in the upper-right corner of the window, as shown below.